 Just like that you can have Perl 6 load a library for you, and access a function this library provides.
+You do not even need a C compiler for this.

 When I saw this, it got me thinking.

 libperl.so